So I know... I'm crazy.

 I'm a "waterbaby" in Twyla Tharp's Waterbaby Bagatelles, and the combination of boureéing my toes into oblivion during the finale and wearing the flesh-dyed pointe shoes (who's boxes are coincidentally hardened by the dye) created the perfect atmosphere for disaster: the box of my pointe shoe literally sliced the big 'ol callous I'd built up on my pinky toe leaving a thick flap of flesh and an enormous gaping wound.

+I didn't just have a blister on my pinky toe... my pinky toe was a giant blister.
+If only I had a picture... it would be a nice post-halloween scare for you all.
 It's therefore not a surprise that I, Jessika Anspach, am notorious at PNB for having the ugliest feet in the company (and for wearing my pointe shoes the longest, but that's for another post).
 Now that's saying a lot!

 So are all my shoes closed-toed?
 Ha!
 I'm sure there are people who wish they were...
 Nope.
 I unabashedly wear my flip-flops or gladiator sandals in summer.
 I mean hopefully people are looking at my face and not my feet.
 And for the most I try not to care what other people think.
 For the most part...